claude-code

 One Person = One Dev Team: The Complete Setup for Commanding a Codex/Claude Code Army with OpenClaw

-Indie hacker Elvis Sun shared his complete workflow using an OpenClaw agent (Zoe) as an orchestrator to automatically spawn Codex and Claude Code agents.
-50 commits per day on average, 7 PRs in 30 minutes, three layers of AI code review, and Zoe proactively scans Sentry to fix bugs.
+Indie hacker Elvis Sun uses an OpenClaw agent, Zoe, to orchestrate Codex and Claude Code agents: 50 commits per day, seven PRs in 30 minutes, three layers of AI review, and proactive Sentry bug fixes.
 Cost: $190/month.

 Claude Code Creator on Lenny's Podcast: Coding Is Solved, the 'Software Engineer' Title Starts Disappearing This Year